nativeshadcn/native-shadcn/README.md

 Yes!
 The `init` command automatically:
 - ✅ Configures Tailwind with CSS variables
 - ✅ Sets up babel.config.js
+- ✅ Updates tsconfig.json with path aliases
+- ✅ Creates nativewind-env.d.ts for TypeScript support
 - ✅ Imports global.css in your root component
 - ✅ Creates the cn() utility function
 - ✅ Adds dark mode support

-everything is configured automatically with one command.
+Everything is configured automatically with one command.

 ### Can I use this with Expo?